modirishabh/GCP/Solution-Architect/1-GCP_PCAExam3/Readme.md

 - **E**: Enables deps layer caching.[web:2]

 ## Question 42: Secure Credential Storage
-**Core Concepts**: Secret Manager stores credentials encrypted with access controls.
-Audit logs track usage for suspicious activity alerts.
-KMS manages keys, not secrets.[web:6][web:14]
+**Core Concepts**: Secret Manager is Google Cloud's purpose-built vault for sensitive data like database passwords.It provides encryption, access control, and versioning.
+**Core Concepts** By enabling **cloud audit** logs, you create a detailed record of who accessed what and when.
+You can then use cloud logging and monitoring to set up alerts for any suspicious activity.
 **Best Answer**: **B** - Secret Manager + audit logging.[web:14]

 ## Question 43: Production Performance Bugs